-In this paper we have described the specification language RCL 2000.
-This language is built on RBAC96 components and has two non-deterministic functions OE and AO.
+In this article, we have described the specification language RCL 2000.
+This language is built on RBAC96 components and has two nondeterministic functions OE and AO.
 We have given a formal syntax and semantics for RCL 2000 and have demonstrated its soundness and completeness.
-Any property written in RCL 2000 could be translated to an expression which is written in a restricted form of first order predicate logic, which we call RFOPL.
-During the analysis of this translation, we proved two theorems which support the soundness and completeness of the specification language RCL 2000 and RFOPL respectively.
+Any property written in RCL 2000 may be translated to an expression written in a restricted form of first order predicate logic, which we call RFOPL.
+During the analysis of this translation, we proved two theorems that support the soundness and completeness of the specification language RCL 2000 and RFOPL, respectively.

-RCL 2000 provides us a foundation for studying role-based authorization constraints.
+$RCL \ 2000$ provides us a foundation for studying role-based authorization constraints.
 It is more natural and intuitive than RFOPL.
-The OE and AO operators were intuitively motivated by Chen and Sandhu [Chen and Sandhu 1995] and formalized in RCL 2000.
+The OE and AO operators were intuitively motivated by Chen and Sandhu [1995] and formalized in $RCL \ 2000$.
 They provide a viable alternative to reasoning in terms of long strings of universal quantifiers.
-Also the same RCL 2000 expression has multiple but equivalent RFOPL formulations indicating that there is a unifying concept in RCL 2000.
+Also the same $RCL \ 2000$ expression has multiple but equivalent RFOPL formulations indicating that there is a unifying concept in $RCL \ 2000$.

-There is room for much additional work with $RCL\ 2000$ and similar specification languages.
+There is room for much additional work with $RCL \ 2000$ and similar specification languages.
 The language can be extended by introducing time and state.
-Analysis of $RCL\ 2000$ specifications and their composition can be studied.
+Analysis of $RCL \ 2000$ specifications and their composition can be studied.
 The efficient enforcement of these constraints can also be investigated.
 A user-friendly front-end to the language can be developed so that it can be realistically used by security policy designers.